Scale-relativistic corrections to the muon anomalous magnetic moment

+We therefore estimate the special scale-relativistic correction to $\delta a_\mu=(230 \pm 16) \times 10^{-11}$, yielding a theoretically estimated (SM+SSR) muon AMM \beq a_\mu({\rm th})=116592040(43) \times 10^{-11}, \eeq in excellent agreement with the present experimental value $a_\mu({\rm exp})=116592061(41) \times 10^{-11}$ \cite{Abi2021}).
+Provided the SM theoretical result is confirmed in the future (note however that some QCD lattice calculations disagree with it and yield a higher SM theoretical prediction \cite{Borsanyi2021}, although with a larger error bar), the SSR correction $(230 \pm 16) \times 10^{-11}$ (where the error bar corresponds here to the possible inclusion of higher order mass terms) agrees with the observed difference between the experimental and theoretical muon AMM, $\delta a_\mu=(251 \pm 59) \times 10^{-11}$.

-Moreover, it will be possible to test the newly estimated theoretical value of the muon AMM Eq.~(\ref{newvalue}) in the next years, thanks to the Muon $g-2$ Fermilab experiment E989 aiming to reduce the experimental uncertainty by a factor of four \cite{Grange2015}.
-If this goal is attained (experimental error $\approx 16 \times 10^{-11}$), the main uncertainty in the comparison between theory and experiment will come from the hadronic theoretical contribution, for which improvements are also expected \cite{Keshavarzi2020}.
-Provided this progress supports the new theoretical value, the muon AMM discepancy could become in the future a test of the SSR theory.
+Moreover, it will be possible to test the newly estimated theoretical value of the muon AMM Eq.~(\ref{newvalue}) in the next years, since the Muon $g-2$ Fermilab experiment E989 aims to finally reduce the experimental uncertainty by a factor of four \cite{Grange2015}.
+If this goal is attained (experimental error $\approx 13 \times 10^{-11}$), the main uncertainty in the comparison between theory and experiment will come from the hadronic theoretical contribution, for which improvements are also expected \cite{Keshavarzi2020}.

-We intend to perform in a forthcoming work a complete new theoretical calculation of the muon AMM in the SSR framework, which involves taking into acount a generalized form of Fourier transform \cite[p.~540]{Nottale2011} compatible with the new status of the Planck length as a minimal scale, invariant under dilations.
+We intend to perform in a forthcoming work a complete new theoretical calculation of the muon AMM in the SSR framework, which involves taking into account a generalized form of Fourier transform \cite[p.~540]{Nottale2011} compatible with the new status of the Planck length as a minimal scale, invariant under dilations.